 Major James Doolittle proposed a daring strike against the seemingly invincible Japanese.
 He would take a squadron of light bombers aboard an aircraft carrier and launch a raid against the Japanese homeland.
 In 1942, the US was still reeling from the surprise attack against Pearl Harbor as well as from subsequent defeats throughout the Pacific.
 Morale at home was suffering.
 Such a raid may not cause a devastating strategic blow against Japan, but it would let the Japanese know that they were not invincible and it would serve as a major morale-booster at home.

 Of course, you've probably seen the great movie, '30 Seconds Over Tokyo' and read a few articles about Doolittle's raid.
 What you may not have read is just how dangerous it really was.
 Doolittle considered a number of aircraft for the mission.
 One runner-up was the Martin B-26, which had the range and payload, but its greater wingspan would be more of a factor on the narrow confines of a carrier deck, and its takeoff requirements were too high (airspeed/takeoff roll) to be feasible.
-Remember, while the last aircraft to depart the Hornet had the whole deck to take off from, Doolittle's aircraft was at the front of the pack, almost mid-way on the deck - he had only half the deck to take off from!

 Another factor; pilots are taught a number of techniques to get the aircraft off the ground.
-You have your standard takeoff roll, you have your short field takeoff profile, and you have your soft field profile.
+You have the standard takeoff roll, you have the short field takeoff profile, and you have the soft field profile.
 The deck of the Hornet was too short for even the short field take-off, which simply involves a normal acceleration down the runway and a brisk initial climbout at a safe speed to clear an obstacle at the end of the runway.
 The soft field (taking off from soft dirt/grass) involves lofting the aircraft into the air at the shortest possible distance, since the grass/dirt is a major drag against your wheels and impedes takeoff acceleration.
 It is fairly easy to coax the aircraft into the air at minimal airspeed, but you are usually too slow to control the aircraft safely.
 This technique also assumes that you don't have to climb immediately, as you'll need to remain in ground effect while you accelerate to the aircraft's actual safe flying speed.
 The Doolittle Raiders had no obstacles to climb over on takeoff, but the 'ground effect' ended at the end of the carrier deck, so they had little margin for error in getting these fully-loaded B-25s into the air.